-Hair Extension Grades: Differences Between 3A and 10A Human Hair
+Hair Extension Grades: Differences from 3A to 10A Human Hair

 Hair extensions have had a huge increase in popularity in past years, which had an effect on market overflowing with many different types of extensions.
 Some of them are of high quality, meant for the high-class market, while on the other hand there are those of lower quality, and therefore lower price, sold in the lower class market.